Eurofighter Typhoon: Captor radar

 The first flight of a Eurofighter equipped with a "mass model" of the Captor-E occurred in late February 2014, with flight tests of the actual radar beginning in July of that year.
 On 19 November 2014 the contract to upgrade to the Captor-E was signed at the offices of EuroRadar lead Selex ES in Edinburgh, in a deal worth €1bn.
 Kuwait became the launch customer for the Captor-E active electronically scanned array radar in April 2016.
 Germany has announced the intention to integrate the AESA Captor-E into their Typhoons, beginning in 2022.

+In January 2024, it was announced that the first European Common Radar System (ECRS) MK2 had been fitted to an RAF operated test and evaluation Typhoon ZK355 (BS116), at BAE Systems' site Warton.
+Leonardo and DE&S announced that the initial flight was scheduled to take place later in 2024.

-The AESA radar program for Eurofighter is now split into three European Common Radar System (ECRS) variants:
+The AESA radar program for the Eurofighter is now split into three European Common Radar System (ECRS) variants: